Lampro-Mellon/LM-RISCV-DV/README.md

 ## Pre-Requisites

-Following are the requirements for running the test generator and environemnt.
+Following are the requirements for running the test generator and environment.

 - RISC-V GNU Toolchain
-- Instruction Set Simulator or ISS (e.g. Spike, OVPsim etc)
+- Instruction Set Simulator ISS (Spike)
 - Python 3
 - SV and UVM 1.2 Simulator